cryologger/glacier-velocity-tracker/README.md

 ### 4.1 Lowell Glacier, Yukon, Canada

-The Cryologger GVTs deployed on Lowell Glacier were both able to achieve successful operation throughout the entire year.
+The initial Cryologger GVTs deployments on Lowell Glacier were both successful, achieving continuous operation throughout the year.

 Colleceted data that was PPP-processed revealed the GVTs deployed on Lowell Glacier were able to achieve daily position measurements with accuracies of <3 cm.
 Daily displacements ranged between 0.25 – 4.4 m d<sup>-1</sup> and annual cumulative distances were between 200 – 700 m y<sup>-1</sup>.
 Both systems showed evidence of ongoing glacier surge cycles, and excitingly were also able to capture periods of marked glacier velocity correspondeding to local rainfall events and enhanced basal sliding.